 Navigation is very intuitive with a single click on the video chat icon allowing you to launch a video conference from any text chat window.
 In addition to screen sharing, Brosix also lets you utilize the virtual whiteboard to illustrate your points which can be quite handy.

 If you’re looking for a plug-and-play solution that doesn’t require a long setup, then 8×8 might be the right video conferencing option for you.
-While it doesn’t have the other team chat and project management tools that competitors provide, it’s by far the most accessible conferencing tool.
+While it doesn’t have the other workplace chat and project management tools that competitors provide, it’s by far the most accessible conferencing tool.

 You don’t need to sign up, install any software, or download a mobile app since 8×8 lets you run unlimited video calls through your browser.
 This is ideal in companies where each employee uses a different solution since you don’t need an account to use 8×8.